SebastienDorgan/gomap/README.md

 __gomap__ is super simple to use.

-Start from a generic map, creating by and or using some decoding golang tools
+Start from a generic map, creating by hand or using some decoding golang tools

 ```golang
 m := map[string]interface{}{